Magic Grants for Ada Comstock Scholars

 Is there a type of project that is more likely to be funded than others?

-The gift was made to fund the development of innovative ideas including creative and artistic projects, independent research and travel, internships or seed money for a new business.
-The major criterion is that the project be a life-changing experience.
+The gift was made to fund the development of highly innovative ideas including creative and artistic projects, independent research and travel, internships or seed money for a new business.

 Can I apply more than once?
 Can I receive more than one Magic Grant?

 While you may apply more than once, you may receive only one Magic Grant.
-If you were denied funding you are welcome to apply for the following year.
+If you were denied funding you are welcome to apply for the following year, as long as you are still eligible.

 How is the funding for the Magic Grant disbursed?
 Is it a taxable event?